-Stripe and PayPal, two of the most popular global online payment processing services are also available to customers in China and both accept UnionPay, China’s most popular credit card.
+PayPal, one of the most popular global online payment processing services is available to customers in China and does accept UnionPay, China’s most popular credit card.
 However, the vast majority of Chinese students may be unfamiliar with them.

 Digital wallet payments are a more popular payment method within China.
 For example, 54% of online transactions in China involve Alipay or WeChat Pay.
 While it is possible to transfer money from one WeChat wallet to another WeChat wallet, the funds can only be redeemed through a Chinese bank account.
 WeChat is not an international money transfer app. e.g. If a student in China sends money via WeChat to an instructor with a WeChat account in South Africa, WeChat will send the money, but now the recipient in South Africa will also have a Chinese “wallet”.
 Unless the WeChat user from South Africa heads to China, they can’t access the money.